lf-edge/eve/docs/APP-CONNECTIVITY.md

 Additionally, DHCP server can be used to [propagate IP routes](#application-ip-routing) as well as IP addresses of NTP servers to applications.
 User is able to configure one NTP server IP per local network instance.
-This is then merged with NTP server(s) set for the NI uplink (received from external DHCP server or configured by the user), and propagated together to the application using the DHCP option 42 (56 in DHCPv6).
+This is then merged with NTP server(s) set for NI ports (received from external DHCP servers or configured by the user), and propagated together to the application using the DHCP option 42 (56 in DHCPv6).

 DNS server which EVE provides for every Local NI allows resolution of application names to their IP addresses.
 This is very handy when applications need to talk to each other but cannot predict how EVE will allocate IP addresses between them.
-Every other name resolution request is just forwarded to DNS servers associated with the uplink (received from external DHCP server or configured by the user).
+Every other name resolution request is just forwarded to DNS servers associated with the NI ports (received from external DHCP servers or configured by the user).

 Applications connected to local NI are also provided with access to Metadata HTTP server, running on local-only IP address 169.254.169.254.
-This can be used by applications to retrieve cloud-init configuration, obtain information from EVE (e.g. device UUID, hostname, uplink IP address) or to download [patch envelopes](PATCH-ENVELOPES.md).
+This can be used by applications to retrieve cloud-init configuration, obtain information from EVE (e.g. device UUID, hostname, external IP address) or to download [patch envelopes](PATCH-ENVELOPES.md).
 More information about metadata server can be found in [ECO-METADATA.md](ECO-METADATA.md).

 ### Switch Network Instance

-Switch Network Instance is a simple L2-only bridge between connected applications and (optionally) an uplink network adapter.
+Switch Network Instance is a simple L2-only bridge between connected applications and (optionally) a device network port.
 Traffic is only forwarded by the host network stack.
 This allows applications to directly access external endpoints and vice-versa.
-Switch network can be configured without uplink (i.e. as air-gapped), in which case it is merely a bridge between application VIFs.
+Switch network can be configured without port (i.e. as air-gapped), in which case it is merely a bridge between application VIFs.

 EVE does not run DHCP server for Switch NI.
-Instead, external DHCP server from the uplink's network can be configured by the user to provide IP addresses to applications.
+Instead, external DHCP server from the port's network can be configured by the user to provide IP addresses to applications.
 In case of air-gap switch NI, one of the applications can run DHCP server for the network.